On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Cohomology of partial quotients: concluding remarks and open problems

+On the other hand, one has the inequality $\mathrm{atr}(X)\leq m-n-1$ by Lemma~\ref{lemmatoralrank}.
+This finishes the proof. \end{proof}

+We are grateful to Anton Ayzenberg for drawing our attention to the fact that the original version of the Conjecture~\ref{halperinconj} remains open for both moment-angle complexes and more general partial quotients.

-\begin{problem} Prove that the Toral Rank Conjecture holds for all partial quotients of moment-angle complexes or provide a counterexample. \end{problem}
+\begin{problem} Prove Conjecture~\ref{halperinconj} for all partial quotients of moment-angle complexes, or find a counterexample in this class of spaces. \end{problem}

-We proceed with the following theorem about torsion in integral cohomology of partial quotients.
+In what follows we discuss torsion in the integral cohomology of partial quotients.

-\begin{theorem} Let $G$ be a finitely generated Abelian group.
-Then there exist a simple polytope $P\subseteq\R^n$ with $m$ facets and a circle subgroup $H\subseteq T^m$ such that $H$ acts freely on the moment-angle manifold $\zp$ and $H^*(\zp/H)$ contains $G$ as a direct summand. \end{theorem} \begin{proof} Let $X$ be a Moore space for $G$, that is, $H^{p}(X)\cong G$ and $\tilde{H}^{i}(X)=0$ hold when $i\neq p$, for some $p\geq 1$.
+\begin{theorem} Let $G$ be a finitely generated abelian group.
+Then there exists a simple polytope $P\subseteq\R^n$ with $m$ facets and a toric subgroup of rank one (a circle) $H\subseteq T^m$ such that $H$ acts freely on the moment-angle manifold $\zp$ and $H^*(\zp/H)$ contains the group $G$ as its direct summand. \end{theorem} \begin{proof} Consider the Moore space $X$ for $G$, that is, $H^{p}(X)\cong G$ and $\tilde{H}^{i}(X)=0$ holds for all $i\neq p$, given a certain $p\geq 1$.
 Take its arbitrary finite triangulation $K$ and let $K^\prime$ be obtained from $K$ by a stellar subdivision in a maximal simplex of $K$.
-Therefore, there exists a pair of disjoint vertices, $i$ and $j$, in the vertex set $[m]$ of $K^\prime$.
+Then there exists a pair of distinct vertices, $i$ and $j$, in the vertex set $[m]$ of the complex $K^\prime$, not linked by an edge.